Windows NT processor scheduling

 These levels have associated numbers with them.
 Applications start at a base priority level of eight.
 The system dynamically adjusts the priority level to give all applications access to the processor.

 Priority levels 0 - 15 are used by dynamic applications.
 Priority levels 16- 31 are reserved for real-time applications.

+Random boosting

+Random boosting is a strategy used by the scheduler in Microsoft Windows to avoid deadlock due to priority inversion.
+Ready threads holding locks are randomly boosted in priority and allowed to run long enough to exit the critical section.
+If the thread doesn't get enough time to release the lock, it will get another chance.

+This strategy is no longer used in the latest versions of Windows and has been replaced by a strategy called AutoBoost.

 Affinity

 In a multiprocessing environment with more than one logical processor (i.e. multiple cores or hyperthreading), more than one task can be running at the same time.
 However, a process or a thread can be set to run on only a subset of the available logical processors.
 The Windows Task Manager utility offers a user interface for this at the process level.